oi19/react-native/README.md

 # Blog Project:

-  - This App is a blog-like app where you can write blogs(posts) , edit , delete , show details of them adding the flexiblitiy for future improvements and new features
+  - This App is a blog-like app where you can write blogs(posts) , edit , delete , show details of them adding the flexibility  for future improvements and new features

   - Adding the abitlity toggle between screens using navigation stucture (StackNavigator)